DhamodharReddy/k8s_installation/README.md

 ```
 kubectl get nodes
 ```
-the above command should display both Master and worker nodes.
+The above command should display both Master and worker nodes.

 **```It means Kubernetes Cluster - both Master and worker nodes are setup successfully and up and running!!!```**